ngdevelop-tech/ngx-fancy-logger/projects/ngx-fancy-logger/README.md

 All are welcome to contribute to `NgxFancyLogger`.
 Contribute with some code, file a bug or improve the documentation.

 ## Mark a Star ⭐
-If you feel this library useful, **mark a star** which increases the confidence to add new features in this library.
+If you feel this library useful, **mark a star** which increases our confidence to add new features in this library.